kiosion/dotfiles/README.md

 ## Dotfiles

-Dotfiles are how you personalize your system and programs, typically prefaced with a '.' and hidden by default.
-I uploaded my most common config files and scripts here both to use when distro-hopping, and in case anyone wanted to use my configs as starting points :)
+Dotfiles are used in personalizing your system and programs, here are mine :)

 <img src="img.png"></img>
 <img src="img2.png"></img>[^1]